pmean/build-website/text/04/SampleSizeDiagnostic.md

 Someone asked me how to determine the sample size for a study involving a diagnostic test.
-It seems like a tricky thing, because most studies of diagnostic tests don\'t have a formal hypothesis.
+It seems like a tricky thing, because most studies of diagnostic tests don't have a formal hypothesis.
 What you need to do instead is to specify a particular statistic that you are interested in estimating and then selecting a sample size so that the confidence interval for this estimate is reasonably precise.